danmalcolm/BuildUp/src/README.txt

 Method calls allow state to be consistent
-Meaningful operations make application code simpler
+Meaningful operations make application code simpler Emphasises the _behaviour_ of your model.
+Your doing something, not changing properties or adding things to collections.

 A model like this can't be set up using conventions as the behaviour is usually pretty specific and unique.
 So you need to think and write manual code to